carvalho-ra/42_libft/README.md

 # Libft

-Your very first own library

-This project is about coding a C library.
+This project aims to reimplement several functions from the C standard library, along with additional utility functions that students will utilize throughout the entire course.

 ## Functions